 Allows you to set the date and time by when works on the job must be completed.

 Appointments should be scheduled before the Due by time but not later than that.

 Allows you to enter a generic reference number that's used to identify this job.

-While entering the Customer details in a Job
+Customer details in a Job

 The terms you may want to know more about are given below: